kanelee1/NFL-Player-Stat-Webscraper-V2/README.md

 In console, 'pip install selenium' before running

 ## Usage
-Simply run main.py and the program will create and update individual csv files for interpretation
+Simply run main.py and the program will open up an instance of Firefox to crawl through webpages from the URL list, create and update individual csv files for interpretation
 ## Structure and Components
 - main.py: contains logic to initialize webdriver, scrape each page, and create/write to csv
 ## Detailed Functionality